 Contemporary Innovations:

-In recent decades, elevators have seen further innovations driven by technological advancements.
+In recent decades, history of elevators have seen further innovations driven by technological advancements.
 Destination control systems optimize traffic flow by grouping passengers traveling to similar floors, reducing wait times and energy consumption.
 Green technologies, such as regenerative drives that capture energy during descent, contribute to sustainability efforts in modern building design.

 Future Trends: